 Keukenhof

-The Keukenhof, a 40-minute drive from downtown Amsterdam, hosts some of the Netherlands’ most dazzling flower displays.
+The Keukenhof, an hour’s bus ride from downtown Amsterdam, hosts some of the Netherlands’ most dazzling flower displays.
 With 79 acres bedecked in more than 7 million bulbs (including more than 800 tulip species), it’s the largest flower garden in the world.
 No wonder it attracts well over a million visitors during the eight weeks it’s open each year.
+In 2025, the colorful walkable gardens are open from March 20 to May 11.

 Museum de Zwarte Tulp

-Beyond the Keukenhof, the town of Lisse has plenty of other jumping-off points for explorations around this tulip-growing region (also known as the Bulb District, or Bollenstreek).
-For a lay of the land, stop by the nearby Museum de Zwarte Tulp in Lisse, where rotating exhibitions focus on tulips in everything from paintings to their representation in the Baroque period.
+Beyond Keukenhof, the town of Lisse has plenty of other jumping-off points for explorations around this tulip-growing region (also known as the Bulb Region, or Bollenstreek).
+For a lay of the land, stop by the Museum de Zwarte Tulp, where rotating exhibitions focus on tulips’ presence in paintings and their representation in the baroque period.

 Bloemencorso Bollenstreek

-From April 17 to 19, guests can peek behind the scenes at the Klinkenberg tennis hall in Sassenheim, where dozens of volunteers will decorate the flower floats before they embark on an after-dark parade through Noordwijkerhout on the evening of April 19.
-If you miss the parade, the floats will be on display in Haarlem’s historic city center on April 21.
+On April 9, 10, and the morning of April 11, guests can peek behind the scenes at a hall in Noordwijkerhout (just outside Noordwijk) where dozens of volunteers will decorate the flower floats before they embark on an after-dark parade through Noordwijkerhout on the afternoon of April 11.
+If you miss the parade, the floats will be on display in Haarlem’s historic city center on Sunday, April 13.

 Tulip Festival Noordoostpolder

-While the Bulb District around Amsterdam welcomes the lion’s share of tulip tourists every spring, most tulips are grown in the Noordoostpolder, a low-lying municipality of reclaimed land about an hour north of Amsterdam.
+While the Bulb District around Amsterdam welcomes the lion’s share of tulip tourists every spring, most tulips are grown in the Noordoostpolder, a low-lying municipality about an hour north of Amsterdam.

-During the blooming season from late April to early May, the area turns into a Technicolor patchwork of flower fields, which is celebrated from April 19 to May 5, during the region’s annual Tulip Festival Noordoostpolder.
+During the blooming season from late April to early May, the area turns into a Technicolor patchwork of flower fields that are celebrated from April 18 to May 5 during the region’s annual Tulip Festival Noordoostpolder.
 During this time, a signposted car and cycling route guides visitors past the area’s most beautiful tulip fields.

 Off-season tulip hot spots

 While the Netherlands—Amsterdam in particular—is at its most colorful in spring, you can still get your flower fix if you visit during summer, autumn, or winter.
-The floating flower market (or Bloemenmarkt in the local language) on Amsterdam’s Singel canal has been around since 1862 and is a great spot to pick up tulip bulbs to bring back home throughout the year.
-Be aware, though, that only certain varieties are approved by U.S. Customs and require a phytosanitary certificate attached to their packaging—most vendors will be able to advise.
+The floating flower market (or Bloemenmarkt in Dutch) on Amsterdam’s Singel canal has been around since 1862 and is a great spot to pick up tulip bulbs to bring home.
+Be aware, though, that only certain varieties are approved by U.S. Customs and nonetheless require a phytosanitary certificate attached to their packaging—most vendors will be able to advise.